 Eucerin Original Healing Soothing Repair Creme

-is a non-irritating, fragrance-free, and very effective moisturizer.
+Eucerin is a non-irritating, fragrance-free, and very effective moisturizer.
 This is my second choice after CeraVe.
 The ceresin in Eucerin is very similar to beeswax, and it has the same properties.
-Petrolatum with ceresin form a film that prevents moisture loss.
-Eucerin
+Petrolatum with ceresin forms a film that prevents moisture loss.

 TriDerma Intense Fast Healing Cream

-is one of my favorites because it uses bees wax as the moisture protector agent.
-Bees wax has been proven to be more effective at holding the moisture in the skin than petrolatum, and petrolatum was for a very long time considered to be the best.
-TriDerma
+TriDerma is one of my favorites because it uses beeswax as the moisture protector agent.
+Beeswax has been proven to be more effective at holding the moisture in the skin than petrolatum, and petrolatum was for a very long time considered to be the best.

-Warning: I am not sure why, but for some people TriDerma doesn't work.
-Some people find it causes the skin to become even more dry.
-I suspect the mineral oil in the composition, but for most of people this cream is a lifesaver.
+Warning: I am not sure why, but for some people, TriDerma doesn't work.
+Some people find it causes the skin to become even drier.
+I suspect the mineral oil in the composition, but for most people, this cream is a lifesaver.

 How I Treat My Eczema Outbreaks

-My approach while having an outbreak is to use a steroid-medicated lotion/ointment for about a week (for me, the best are the ones contain hydrocortisone), and CeraVe cream as needed by the skin.
+My approach while having an outbreak is to use a steroid-medicated lotion/ointment for about a week (for me, the best are the ones containing hydrocortisone), and CeraVe cream as needed by the skin.
 I stop drinking coffee or caffeinated tea, and I try to drink a bit more liquids.
-After the 7 days, I find that I only need to continue with CeraVe.
+After seven days, I find that I only need to continue with CeraVe.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.